We often get asked about the beneficial effects of chaga for inflammation.

-The chaga dosage you should take for inflammation depends on which mushroom products you’re using.
+The chaga dosage you should take for inflammation depends on which mushroom products you’re using, though you should not exceed 2000 mg per day, as chaga is a high-oxalate food.
 Follow directions given by the brand, especially if you’re new to adaptogens.
 When it comes to Forij granola, one serving per day, which equates to around 2000 mg of chaga in powder form, is enough to fight chronic inflammation.

 Chaga and Inflammation FAQ